30 credit hours | Available in: French, German, or Spanish

 The Spanish program at Georgia Tech is designed to develop the 21st century skills student will need to succeed in today’s world economy.
 Applicable to almost any career choice, our interdisciplinary curriculum will provide students with the linguistic, content areas and research skills they will needed to achieve their professional goals.

-- Kelly Comfort, Director of the Serve-Learn-Sustain Program
+– Kelly Comfort, Director of the Serve-Learn-Sustain in Spain Program